 The QPS is implementing reform and transformative change in our responses to DFV and Sexual Violence.

 QPS recognises the role it plays in these significant community issues and is committed to improving its response to domestic and family violence and sexual violence.
+To do this, we have:

-- Increasing engagement and partnership with vulnerable groups and sector agencies to improve relationships and the whole-of-sector response, with particular focus on First Nations and LGBTIQ groups as well as rural and remote areas
+- Increased engagement and partnership with vulnerable groups and sector agencies to improve relationships and the whole-of-sector response, with particular focus on First Nations and LGBTIQ groups as well as rural and remote areas

 - Find out about the broader Police and Emergency Services Reform Program